SchoolOfCode/bc17-w5d5-learning-audit-MrHighViolet/learning-audit.md

 - Async/Await (GREEN)

 Backend
-- NODE
+- NODE (GREEN)
-- IMPORT/EXPORT
+- IMPORT/EXPORT (GREEN)
-- RESTful API
+- RESTful API (GREEN)
-- READING/WRITING (fs)
+- READING/WRITING (fs) (GREEN)
+- Express-validator (RED)
+  1. Didn't get round to looking at this in the Hackathon.
+My mentor mentioned it so I want to research it and try to implement it in the DELETE part for checking an id has been included as a path parameter.
+Plan: read documentation online, add to existing project and test with Postman, use Co-Pilot to explain/help

 Database
-- SQL (SELECT, INSERT, UPDATE, DELETE)
+- SQL (SELECT, INSERT, UPDATE, DELETE) (GREEN)
-- NULL, ALIAS (AS)
+- NULL, ALIAS (AS) (GREEN)
-- FROM, WHEN, ORDER BY, RETURNING
+- FROM, WHEN, ORDER BY, RETURNING (GREEN)
-- JOINS, ERDs
+- JOINS, ERDs (GREEN)
+- More advanced SEL (ORANGE)
+  1. I enjoyed the SQL exercises and am interested in pushing my knowledge.
+Plan: use both SQLBolt and pgexercises to learn about Queries with aggregates, GROUP BY, HAVING, CASE
-- POOL, .env, pg
+- POOL, .env, pg (GREEN)